virkillz/tailerplate/README.md

 ### How to start

-* Clone this repo and run `npm install`

-* Run `npm run init` to generate `tailwind.config.js` and `public/css/style.css`
+* Run `npm install`

-* Run local server with `npm run server`
+* Run `npm run init`.

-Now you can modify publix/index.html or create other html files.
+Now you can start edit your HTML.
+Just in case you need instant web server, just run `npm run server` and visit http://localhost:8080.

-### How to regenerate style.css after you modify tailwind.config.js
+### How to regenerate style.css if you modify tailwind.config.js

-You can modify tailwind.config.js.
-To make impact on style.css, run `npm run refresh`
+Run `npm run refresh` to regenerate new `style.css` from tailwind.config.js

 ### Purge and Minify CSS

 When you done, you can run `npm run build`.
-This will create style.min.js and now you can refer from your HTML files instead of style.css
+This will create `style.min.js` and now you can refer from your HTML files instead of `style.css`

  virkillz